SwingGuy1024/Blog/Bad Uses of Optional.md

     thing.setSomeProperty(result, authenticationResult.getSomeProperty());
     thing.setResultDuration(result, authenticationResult.getLockoutDuration().get()); // NullPointerException

 Before you look at the AuthenticationResult class, remember that the get() method may throw a NoSuchElementException.
-And we know that `thing` isn't null, or the Exception would have been thrown on the first line.
+And we know that `thing` and `authenticationResult` aren't null, or the Exception would have been thrown on the first line.
 My IDE issues a warning for the call to `get()`, saying *'Optional.get()' without 'isPresent()' check*.
 But that's not the problem, because an empty `Optional.get()` will throw a `NoSuchElementException`, rather than a `NullPointerException`.
 So it's clear that the problem is that the `Optional<Integer>` returned by `getLockoutDuration()` is itself null.

 Here's the class: